rezaputra/ml-user-churn/README.md

 ## Overview

 This project focuses on predicting user churn in the Waze app, measuring the number of users who uninstall or stop using the app.
 The primary goal is to develop a machine learning (ML) model that can accurately predict user churn.
-This README provides a summary of the project, its objectives, and key findings.
+This README provides a summary of the project, its objectives, key findings, and installation guide.

 ## Project Goals